jordanjmartinez/ghost-siem-simulator/README.md

 **G.H.O.S.T.** (Guided Help for Operations & Security Triage) is a full-stack **Security Information and Event Management** (SIEM) simulation that replicates a real-world **Security Operations Center** (SOC) environment.

-It includes real-time log ingestion, alert detection, incident reporting workflows, and interactive threat analytics.
+It includes real-time log ingestion, alert detection, incident reporting, and threat analytics.
 Designed for cybersecurity analyst training, scenario-based threat response, and demonstrating SOC processes in a hands-on setting.

 # Features